BestTimesToVisit.com Logo

 Essential Travel Tips

 While credit cards are widely accepted in tourist areas, always have some Euros in cash for smaller tavernas, local markets, or island ferries.
-Many smaller establishments, especially outside major cities, might not meet the minimum spend for card transactions, so a little cash goes a long way for those authentic experiences.
+Many smaller establishments might not meet the minimum spend for card transactions, and cash is king for spontaneous purchases like fresh figs from a roadside stand.

 Learn a few basic Greek phrases like 'kalimera' (good morning), 'efcharisto' (thank you), and 'parakalo' (please/you're welcome).
-Greeks appreciate the effort immensely, and it can open doors to warmer interactions, whether you're ordering coffee or asking for directions.
+Locals truly appreciate the effort, and it can open doors to warmer interactions, like getting a recommendation for the best hidden beach from your guesthouse owner.

-Pack light, breathable clothing and comfortable walking shoes.
-You'll be doing a lot of exploring on foot, often on uneven cobblestone streets, and the Mediterranean sun can be intense.
-A wide-brimmed hat and reef-safe sunscreen are also essential for protecting yourself.
+Pack light, breathable clothing and comfortable walking shoes – you'll be doing a lot of exploring on foot, often on cobblestone streets or ancient ruins.
+Don't forget a wide-brimmed hat and high SPF sunscreen; the Mediterranean sun is intense, even outside of high summer.

 Be aware of your surroundings, especially in crowded tourist spots like the Acropolis or Plaka in Athens, as pickpocketing can occur.
-Keep your valuables secure and out of sight, and trust your instincts if a situation feels off.
-Generally, Greece is a very safe country, but common sense prevails.
+Keep your valuables secure and out of sight, and if you're renting a scooter, always wear a helmet – it's the law and a smart safety measure on winding island roads.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.